 Activity-related pain that is relieved with rest suggests implant loosening, fracture, or either neurogenic or vascular claudication.
 The presence of persistent pain, pain at rest, or night pain may indicate sepsis or malignancy.

 Precipitating causes of the pain should be elucidated.
-Onset ...
+Onset of pain after ...